lucasgrocha/video_player/README.md

 ### Optional

-* There's a seed file, if you want fill the database run
+* There's a seed file, if you want fill the database:
 >    $ rails db:seed
 * Once you created and migrated, you can clean up all the database and fill It again with the seeds
 >    $ rails db:setup